Sneak peek of new A330-900neo airliner

 Although each airline chooses the seating design options for their own fleet, this particular aircraft is outfitted with seats -- by Recaro -- which offer several appealing functionality features.

 Tiny step-up holes on the base of each seat let passengers step up to reach into the overhead bins.
 Also, the distance that hide-away tray-tables pull out from the seat-backs is generous and adjustable.
-Headrests are also adjustable six different ways -- to accommodate taller passengers.
+Headrests are also adjustable six ways to accommodate taller passengers.

 Saving fuel